Veterinary Practice Sales Process

 After concluding the Exclusive Representation Agreement, as our client, you will have a dedicated Account Manager who will get to know you on a personal level.
 Your Account Manager will be with you from listing your practice until it is sold.

-Our marketing team will assemble and gather any additional practice information that may be needed.
+Our marketing team will assemble and gather any additional practice information that may be needed when presenting your vet clinic for sale on the market.
 We then create a public advertisement and a more detailed marketing package and submit them for your approval.
 Qualified buyers will only have access to your practice’s specifics after signing our Non-Disclosure Agreement (NDA).

 OPEN MARKET & PUBLIC ADVERTISING